-The newly landscaped churchyard will provide more than a lovely opportunity to find some green space in the city.
+The newly landscaped churchyard provides more than a lovely opportunity to find some green space in the city.
 Beautifully refurbished, the churchyard will play its part by looking outward upon the city it serves, offering new seating, imaginative landscaping and terraces as a welcoming place of sanctuary from the bustle of city life.

 The ribbon and the roundels

-If you look at the paving you will see, going from the new East Entrance around the east and south elevations to the south door, a ‘ribbon’ of stone wrapping the church.
+If you look at the paving, you will see, going from the new East Entrance around the east and south elevations to the south door, a ‘ribbon’ of stone wrapping the church.
 This link or route around the perimeter of the building creates a series of flowing spaces that encourages visitors to engage and interact with the churchyard and the city beyond.
-Carved into the Carlow Blue stone are simple words that invoke a set of values for living: love, peace, justice, worth.
-These values serve to remind us of the things that matter, and inspire all who come to the churchyard to live better lives and work for the flourishing of the city.
+Carved into the Carlow Blue stone are simple words that invoke a set of values for living: love, peace, justice, and worth.
+These values serve to remind us of the things that matter and inspire all who come to the churchyard to live better lives and work for the flourishing of the city.

 Puncturing the pavement, carefully placed, are ten beautifully inscribed roundels in the same limestone as the ribbon.
-Each invites the visitor to pause and reflect, not just on their own life, but also on the life of our great city.
+Each invites the visitor to pause and reflect, not just on their own life but also on the life of our great city.
 Each one offers a blessing – a wish for goodness, a desire for human thriving, a recognition in gratitude for all that others bring to our daily lives.